Ahead of election, a handful of world leaders voice support for Trump

 Serbia

-The leaders of Serbia and of Kosovo, the independence of which Serbia does not recognize, met with Trump in September and agreed to normalize economic ties.
-While short of fully restored relations, U.S. diplomats called it “a first step.”
+The leaders of Serbia and Kosovo, the independence of which Serbia does not recognize, met with Trump in September and agreed to normalize economic ties.
+Although the deal is short of fully restored relations, U.S. diplomats called it “a first step.”

-It was a political win for Serbian President Aleksandar Vucic, who in June told a local television station that Trump faced “a serious and tough enemy” after anti-racism protests erupted following the death of George Floyd in Minneapolis police custody, the Associated Press reported.
+It was a political win for Serbian President Aleksandar Vucic, who in June told a local television station that Trump faced “a serious and tough enemy” after anti-racism protests erupted following the death of George Floyd in Minneapolis police custody in May, the Associated Press reported.

 “I hope the U.S. will come out of the crisis,” he said, adding that he wished Trump “the best of luck.”